-On April 26, 2015, the Company's Board of Directors approved a program to repurchase up to \$40 million of its common stock from time to time.
+On April 26, 2015, the Company's board of directors approved a program to repurchase up to \$40 million of its common stock from time to time.
+This stock repurchase program commenced in May 2015 and was completed in March 2016.

-Stock may be purchased under this program in open market or private transactions, through block trades, and/or pursuant to any trading plan adopted in accordance with Rule 10b5-1 of the Exchange Act.
-Any open market purchases will be made in accordance with the limitations set out in Rule 10b-18 of the Exchange Act.
-The decision to consummate any repurchases (including any decision to adopt a 10b5-1 plan for this purpose) will be made at management's discretion at prices management considers to be attractive and in the best interests of the Company and its stockholders.
+Under this program, stock was purchasable in open market or private transactions, through block trades, and/or pursuant to any trading plan adopted in accordance with Rule 10b5-1 of the Exchange Act and any open market purchases were to be made in accordance with the limitations set out in Rule 10b-18 of the Exchange Act.
+Further, decisions to consummate repurchases (including any decision to adopt a 10b5-1 plan for this purpose) were to be made at management's discretion at prices management considers to be attractive and in the best interests of the Company and its stockholders.

+During the year ended December 31, 2016, the Company repurchased 1,789,287 shares of common stock for \$12.8 million at an average price of \$7.16 per share.
 During the year ended December 31, 2015, the Company repurchased 3,540,530 shares of common stock for \$27.2 million at an average price of \$7.68 per share.
-As of December 31, 2015, approximately \$12.8 million remained available for repurchase of the Company's common stock pursuant to this stock repurchase program.
+In March 2016, the Company completed the \$40 million stock repurchase program and has repurchased a total of 5,329,817 shares of common stock from May 2015 to March 2016 at an average price of \$7.50 per share.
 The Company uses the cost method to account for common stock repurchases held in treasury.
 The price paid for the stock is charged to the treasury stock account shown separately within stockholders' equity as a contra-equity account.